dsebastien/dsebastien/README.md

 * [Gitlab](https://gitlab.com/dsebastien)

 If you wish to contact me directly, you’re probably going to prefer to drop me a mail: sebastien _at_ developassion.be.

+#### Looking for sponsors
+I love Open Source and have been contributing for many years now.
+I wish to continue, but without funding, it's hard to keep going.
+So if you like what I'm doing and want to support me, then take a look at [my Github sponsors page](https://github.com/sponsors/dsebastien).

 #### PGP
 My PGP key fingerprint is: 9AEC 7595 2F0F 8E52 65A8  4364 6448 ABB4 AEAD 81A2